 You are now prepared to work toward achieving your goal in earnest.
-The journey of overcoming ambivalence is generally and requires much time.
-Once you decided on the change you wanted to take, you on your desires and abilities to change strengthened your resolve and increased you chances to succeed.
+The journey of overcoming ambivalence is generally difficult and requires much time.
+Once you decided on the change you wanted to take, you reflections on your desires and abilities to change strengthened your resolve and increased you chances to succeed.
 You also developed a SMART goal and reviewed your assets for change that can be applied to your current goal.
-You may proceed , resting assured that word of caution, making life changes Asa process that rarely avoids setbacks and slip-ups. is a Unfortunately, these slip-ups can crumble the foundations of hope and motivation, replacing it with frustration and despair instead.155 A passage from Samuel Beckett's Worstward Ho reads, "Ever tried.
+You may proceed confidently, resting assured that your preparations have significantly set you up for success.

+As a final word of caution, making significant life changes is a difficult process that rarely avoids setbacks and slip-ups.
+Unfortunately, these slip-ups can crumble the foundations of hope and motivation, replacing it with frustration and despair instead.155 A passage from Samuel Beckett's Worstward Ho reads, "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
-Fail better."156 Remember that MI is not a linear change process, but instead accounts for, and even expects that setbacks will come.157These setbacks valuable feedback into what how your plan could be altered or how you might want to revisit any of the four MI processes (engaging, focusing, evoking, or planning).158 Nothing about your decision to change or how you plan to achieve that change is set in stone.
+Fail better."156 Remember that MI is not a linear change process, but instead accounts for, and even expects that setbacks will come.157These setbacks offer valuable feedback into what how your plan could be altered or how you might want to revisit any of the four MI processes (engaging, focusing, evoking, or planning).158 Nothing about your decision to change or how you plan to achieve that change is set in stone.
 Your life circumstances and desires morph with time so your change plans should be able to as well.

-155 Finding Your Way to Change, 240-241.
+155 Zuckoff, Finding Your Way to Change, 240-241.
 156 Samuel Beckett, Worstward Ho (New York City: Grove Press, 2014).
-Finding Your Way to Change, 213.

-157 Miller and Rollnick, Motivational Interviewing, 297.158 Miller and Rollnick, Motivational Interviewing, 297.
+Quoted in Zuckoff, Finding Your Way to Change, 213.
+157 Miller and Rollnick, Motivational Interviewing, 297.
+158 Miller and Rollnick, Motivational Interviewing, 297.
 In these concluding remarks I would like to wish you the best of success as you continue on your journey with change.
-I hope that undergoing this process has been a positive experience that has fostered motivation, and hope.
-There is something very sacred and about making life changes.
+I hope that undergoing this process has been a positive experiencethat has fostered confidence, motivation, and hope.
+There is something very sacred and fulfilling about making significant life changes.
 It is my absolute conviction that you have the power to change and that the journey of changing will bring out the best in you.
+Allen, Karen et al., Enhancing Motivation for Change in Substance Abuse Treatment: Treatment Improvement Protocol Series (Tip 35).
+Rockville, MD: US Department of Health and Human Services, 2013.